Skip to content

-- Public limited companies (PLCs) must hold an AGM annually, within six months of their financial year-end.
-Private companies only need AGMs if required by their Articles of Association.
+• Public limited companies in the UK must hold an AGM within six months of their accounting reference date each year, whilst private limited companies are only required to do so if their Articles of Association specify it.

 Tips for Businesses